 - Maps and other project-specific attachments

-- Project budget (including budget narrative and budget worksheet)
+- Project budget (including budget worksheet and narrative in the application)

 - Organizational documentation as noted in the application